primer/css/pages/css/getting-started/index.md

 path: getting-started/index
 ---

-Our CSS framework, Primer, is [open-sourced on GitHub](https://github.com/primer/primer) and [hosted on npm](https://www.npmjs.com/package/primer).
+Our CSS framework, Primer CSS, is [open-sourced on GitHub](https://github.com/primer/primer) and [hosted on npm](https://www.npmjs.com/package/primer).
 Our modules are grouped into three packages: [primer-core](https://github.com/primer/primer/tree/master/modules/primer-core), [primer-product](https://github.com/primer/primer/tree/master/modules/primer-product), and [primer-marketing](https://github.com/primer/primer/tree/master/modules/primer-marketing). `primer-core` contains packages used in both product (github.com) and marketing (logged out homepage).
 To install all of primer, you can use [primer](https://github.com/primer/primer) which is a grouping of core, product and marketing.

 ## Installing via npm

-We recommend using npm to install primer because of how easy npm is for managing dependencies.
+We recommend using npm to install Primer CSS because of how easy npm is for managing dependencies.

 ### Before you start

-Primer packages require npm version 3 or above.
+Primer CSS packages require npm version 3 or above.
 You can check what version you have by running `npm -v`.
 If you have a version that's older than 3.0, you can update it by running `npm install npm@latest -g`.
 For more info, read the [npm install docs](https://docs.npmjs.com/getting-started/installing-node).

 ### Initialize npm project

 Begin by initializing your project with a `package.json` file.
 You can read more on how to do this [in the npm documentation](https://docs.npmjs.com/getting-started/using-a-package.json#creating-a-packagejson).

-### Install primer modules
+### Install Primer CSS modules

-Install the primer modules you wish to use by running the npm install command.
+Install the Primer CSS modules you wish to use by running the npm install command.
 This will install the module and all the dependencies into the `node_modules` directory.

 ```
 npm install primer --save